ToluDan/my-Python-journey/blackjack_project/README.md

-this is a project on blackjacj game using python language
+This is a project on blackjack game using python language